Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_aws_msk/getting_started_with_snowpipe_streaming_aws_msk.md

 Set the Stack name or modify the default value to customize it to your identity.
 Leave the default Kafka version as is.
 For `Subnet1` and `Subnet2`, in the drop-down menu, pick two different subnets respectively, they can be either public or private subnets depending on the network layout of your VPC.
 Please note that if you plan to use [Amazon MSK Connect](https://aws.amazon.com/msk/features/msk-connect/) later, you should choose private subnets here.
 For `MSKSecurityGroupId`, we recommend using the [default security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/default-custom-security-groups.html) in your VPC.
-Leave `TLSMutualAuthentication` as false and the jumphost instance type and AMI id as default before clicking
+If you are using your security groups, please ensure that Outbound is fully open to the internet as the jumpbox will require access to external URLs, and inbound is open to all ports inside the subnet or VPC, for example, use the VPC range plus all ports.

-`Next`.
+Leave `TLSMutualAuthentication` as false and the jumphost instance type and AMI id as default before clicking `Next`.

 See below sample screen capture for reference.